 3. If you want to cover any cancellations

 Even the best laid plans can be stopped by unforeseen circumstances.
-If the worst happens it could mean your trip is cancelled before it’s even started.
+If the worst happens it could mean your trip is cancelled before it’s even started, which is why of the top reasons you need travel insurance.
 Whether you are involved in an accident or there is a flood in your home, there are a number of reasons why you may need to cancel your holiday.
 In these cases, having insurance to claim back the costs of your holiday will provide peace of mind.

 4. If you are doing something adventurous